Exceed customer expectations and drive engagement by delivering personalized, highly relevant content dynamically.Learn More →

 A better path to personalization takes a more in-depth, data-driven approach.
 It starts with developing a strategy for displaying custom content based on data we already have about a website visitor.
 This data can come from various sources, including Marketo, Salesforce, Clearbit, Bombora, and many others.
 The main point here is we aren’t just looking at a cookie to see if we know the person’s name.
 We’re using every tool at our disposal to see if we know what kinds of questions a person may have and offering them an easy route to answer those questions.
 That does not mean forcing content on them or boxing in their available choices.
 Instead, it emphasizes the content we have that we believe will best suit their needs.

 Once a personalization program, including data sources, custom content display strategies, and efficacy measurement, has been established, personalization possibilities open up substantially.
 Testing things like custom content based on lifecycle stage or lead score could yield terrific results if executed properly.
-One major point I would emphasize for the trajectory of any personalization program is to start with a big question, answer it with data, and then iterate on ways you can improve or pivot.
+One central point we would emphasize for any personalization program’s trajectory is to start with a big question, answer it with data, and then iterate how you can improve or pivot.
 By following data on what is and isn’t working, you can find the type and extent to which personalization can work for you.